 - Set up a family limited partnership – A family limited partnership is a tool that can help you transfer ownership of a family-owned business to the next generation, while protecting family assets from creditors.

 - Make a charitable transfer – Lifetime charitable transfers or gifts, which are transferred after your death, can reduce the size of the estate and thereby reduce estate taxes.

 There are many other methods of cutting down the inheritance tax, and you can benefit most by speaking with your attorney about the best method specific for your estate and your needs.

 Contact James C. Provenza & Associates for Your Estate Plan

 As the leading estate planning attorney in the Chicago area, attorney James C. Provenza aims to help you create and manage a tax-efficient, effective estate plan.
 We boast years of experience helping numerous families and individuals in the Chicago area, and we have the resources and know-how to give you the most benefit for your estate.
-For a free, no-obligation consultation with attorney Provenza, call our Chicago law firm today at (847) 729-3939.
+Ti consult with attorney Provenza, call our Chicago law firm today at (847) 729-3939.